java2509/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/93900628/158081350-b6dc53bf-a6db-46fb-add7-8deaffec1619.png)

+1.)
 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

+The varinace of the suspension coils for all manufacturing lots in total are 62 PSI which meets the design specifications, but when we look at each lot individually Lot 1 (variance of 0.98 PSI) and Lot 2 (variance of 7.4 PSI) meet the design specifications.
+Lot 3 does not meet the design specifications with a variance of 170 PSI.
+Lot 3 needs to be separated and discarded and an investigation should happen to determine the gap in the variance.

 ## Deliverable 3 : T-Tests on Suspension Coils

 #### _R-Script_
 ![image](https://user-images.githubusercontent.com/93900628/158084424-43a807e9-28d8-4bc3-9f42-e47998d8331a.png)

-#### _Outcome:Overall t-test results_
+#### _Outcome:Overall Sample t-test results_
 ![image](https://user-images.githubusercontent.com/93900628/158084568-c4d98ab6-d543-49cf-bc91-7128f9067c44.png)

 #### _Outcome:Lot 1 Sample t-test results_
 ![image](https://user-images.githubusercontent.com/93900628/158084605-2318e9b7-9ca4-4410-8ab5-74df99d20618.png)